 4b-4d.
 Step 4b-4d are same as step 2b-2d, where the target UE acts the role of the source UE.

-5. On receiving the Direct Security Mode Complete message from the target UE, the 5G ProSe UE-to-UE Relay shall verify the Direct Security Mode Complete message.
+5. On receiving the Direct Security Mode Complete message from the target UE, the 5G ProSe UE-to-UE Relay verifies the Direct Security Mode Complete message.
 Successful verification of the Direct Security Mode Complete message assures the UE-to-UE Relay that the target UE is authorized to get the relay service.
 After successful verification, the 5G ProSe UE-to-UE Relay sends a Direct Communication Ack message to the target UE.

 6. The target UE sends the Direct Communication Accept message to the 5G ProSe UE-to-UE Relay after received Direct Communication Ack message.